dartmouth-cs52/dartmouth-cs52.github.io/lectures/16_wrapup/index_slides.md

 ---
 name: Problems Of Webdev

-* Software engineering problems programming at scale
+* Software engineering problems programming *at scale*
   * javascript lack of strong type system
   * browsers
   * interpreted performance

 ???
-*
+* What are some complaints about webdev?